RI-Movement-Services/mvmtsvcs-site/_posts/2025-08-01-product-update-august-2-2025.md

 ### **🔧 In active development**

-*   Organization pages for the MS website (e.g., show me all the bills RI Working Families Power focused on this year)
+*   Local organization profile pages for the Movement Services website (e.g., show me all the bills 'Climate Action RI' focused on this year)

 *   A consistent set of topic tags for issues, bills, and events